 Our dress code is not a moral or character issue.
 Students are not "good" or "bad" based on their compliance, rather they are "in" or "out" based upon the chosen FCS dress code.
-Repeated infractions of the dress code may reveal a disregard for the school's dress code.
+Repeated infractions may reveal a disregard for the school's dress code policy.
 To this point, parental guidance and reinforcement is helpful as the students grow and mature physically and in understanding.

 Thank you for encouraging respect and expecting adherence to the dress code by your child while they are at school or any FCS activity/function.
-We are grateful for your partnership as we together appreciate diversity in attire while affirming neatness, appropriateness and modesty in dress at FCS.
+We are grateful for your partnership as together we appreciate diversity in attire while affirming neatness, appropriateness and modesty in dress at FCS.